John Reeve (religious leader): Establishing the Third Commission

 Reeve and Muggleton were arrested under the Blasphemy Act 1650, the Transcendent Spiritual Treatise providing the evidence.
-Reeve was examined by the Lord Mayor of London, John Fowke, on three heads; self-deification, cursing Cromwell and denying the Trinity.
+Reeve was examined by the Lord Mayor of London, John Fowke, on three heads; self-deification, cursing Oliver Cromwell and denying the Trinity.
 Reeve denied all charges.
 "We own the Trinity more than any Men, both Father, Son and Spirit, are all one Person and one God Christ Jesus."
 A further charge brought by ministers outraged by the General Epistle was dropped, possibly because of the difficulty of framing a case, or possibly because the minister in attendance was from outside the jurisdiction.

 Reeve and Muggleton were remanded to Newgate prison to be tried by jury on 17 October 1653.
 They were convicted on a single count of denying the Trinity and sentenced to six months in Old Bridewell house of correction.
 During this period, Reeve's A Remonstrance from the Eternal God (effectively his appeal to Cromwell) was printed and published by Jeremiah Mount and well received.
 The pair were released in April 1654 to find they had a following.
 As a result, a number of important letters were written by Reeve during 1654, principally to Rev. William Sedgwick, an Anglican minister in Ely, to the Earl of Pembroke and to Isaac Pennington the younger.
 On the face of it, Reeve's letter to these important persons were filled with failure.
 All three correspondents eventually preferred the Quaker viewpoint.
 Reading the letters one gets the impression Reeve doesn't much care.
 He's found the keystone belief for which he has long searched; universal mortality.
 People die, their souls die with them, the whole universe will soon expire and God has already died.
-Professor Lamont remarks that most of Reeve's contemporaries would have found this last item disturbingly blasphemous.
+Professor William M. Lamont remarks that most of Reeve's contemporaries would have found this last item disturbingly blasphemous.
 It was to provide the subject matter for Reeve's final book, Joyfull News from Heaven, or the Souls Mortality Proved.